unic/openapi-proptypes-generator/README.md

 index.js ./examples/openapi.yaml ./proptypes.js datamodels
 ```

-will generate PropTypes only from given schema (if exists in source file, else it will generete all found schemas).
+will generate PropTypes only from given schema (if exists in source file, else it will generate all found schemas).

 Alternatively you can also set an npm script in your `package.json`: